Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-The Kirchspielweg connects Asbach, the seat of the parish, with the Limbach rectorate and opens up the scenic beauty of the Krumbach Valley.
+The Kirchspielweg connects Asbach as the seat of the parish with the Limbach rectory and opens up the scenic beauty of the Krumbach valley.
 You start your hike at the parish church in Asbach.
-It was built before the year 1200 and has had its current appearance since around the end of the Second World War.
-It used to be secured by a rampart, which is indicated by a sign in Wallstraße.
-Passing the market square in Asbach, which has existed since around 1790, you pass the Kamillus Clinic, built in 1886, and come to the "Mückenfeldchen", a basalt quarry that has been disused since the First World War.
-The route leads you through the Löhe district to Limbach and the chapel of St. Maria Rosenkranzkönigin.
-The route continues through the villages of Ditscheid and Sessenhaussen to Krumbach, where you will be impressed by the many old half-timbered houses.
-The route leads through the Krumbach valley, past the Krumbachsmühle mill, via Schöneberg and Parscheid back to Asbach.
+It was already built before the year 1200 and has had its current appearance since around the end of World War II.
+Originally, it was secured by a wall, which is pointed out by an information board on Wallstraße.
+Passing the marketplace in Asbach, which has existed since about 1790, you pass the Kamillus Clinic, founded in 1886, and come to the "Mückenfeldchen," a basalt quarry that has been out of operation since World War I. The path leads through the district of Löhe to Limbach to the St. Maria Rosenkranzkönigin Chapel.
+Through the villages of Ditscheid and Sessenhausen it continues to Krumbach, where you are impressed by a multitude of old half-timbered houses.
+Through the Krumbach valley, past the Krumbach mill, the path leads over Schöneberg and Parscheid back to Asbach.

 Approach

-The Asbach market square and the parish church are located in the center of the village.
+The Asbach marketplace and the parish church are located in the village center.

 Public transport

-The market square in Asbach has a convenient connection to the local public transport network
+There is a convenient connection to local public transport at Asbach marketplace.

 Parking

-Sufficient free parking spaces are available at the market square in Asbach (Navi: Grabenstraße 53567 Asbach)
+There are plenty of free parking spaces available at the marketplace in Asbach (Navigation: Grabenstraße, 53567 Asbach).

 Directions

-The Kirchspielweg connects Asbach, the seat of the parish, with the Limbach rectorate, built in 1865, and opens up the scenic beauty of the Krumbach Valley.
-The trail begins at the parish church of St. Laurentius.
-The first church was first mentioned in a document in 1237, but it was probably built before 1200.
-It was a three-aisled Romanesque church, the tower of which has been preserved to this day.
-In 1866, the now dilapidated church was demolished apart from the tower and replaced by a larger three-aisled neo-Gothic church.
-Around 74 years later, in March 1945, it was reduced to rubble by shells and bombs.
-In the post-war years, enormous efforts were required to build the current third parish church, which was completed in 1951 and consecrated on St. Lawrence's Day.
-The image of all the church buildings is significantly characterized by the 800-year-old tower.
-Of particular importance is the chapel on the first floor of the tower with its 500-year-old Pieta, which comes from a Drinhausen prayer house.
-The baptismal font under the organ loft is almost as old as the tower.
-It is in the shape of a chalice and was completed shortly after 1200 in Liège sandstone.
-In front of the church, at the entrance to the parking lot from Wallstraße, there is a plaque commemorating the historic fortifications (rampart) of the "Freiheit" and "Veste" Asbach.
-The rampart secured an area approx. 185 m long and approx. 160 m wide and was partly designed as a double rampart with a deep moat.
-The rampart is thought to have originated as a Carolingian royal court in the 7th - 9th centuries.
-The path continues to the market square, where Asbach has had market rights since 1790 and where a market day is held once a month.
-The path leads past the "DRK Kamillus Klinik", where a hospital was first built in 1886, to the "Mückenfeldchen".
-This is an exploited basalt quarry that was in operation from 1901 until the beginning of the First World War and filled with water after it was abandoned.
-The trail leads through the Asbach district of Löhe to Limbach to the chapel of "St. Maria Rosenkranzkönigin", the current chapel was consecrated in 1893.
-The trail continues through the villages of Ditscheid and Sessenhausen to Krumbach.
-In early Franconian times, the "Alte Hoff" below today's village was the center of an early manorial estate with an extensive tithe district.
-Today, the village impresses with its many old half-timbered buildings.
-The trail continues through the Krumbach valley to the Krumbachsmühle mill, which was first mentioned in 1817.
-From the Krumbachsmühle, the trail leads via Schöneberg and Parscheid back to the starting point in Asbach.
+The Kirchspielweg connects Asbach as the seat of the parish with the Limbach rectory, built in 1865, and opens up the scenic beauty of the Krumbach valley.
+The path begins at the parish church of St. Laurentius.
+The first church was first mentioned in documents in 1237 but is believed to have been built before 1200.
+It was a three-aisled Romanesque church whose tower still remains today.
+In 1866, the now dilapidated church was demolished except for the tower and replaced by a larger three-aisled neo-Gothic church.
+About 74 years later, in March 1945, it was destroyed by grenades and bombs and reduced to rubble and ashes.
+In the post-war years, enormous efforts were required to build the current third parish church, which was completed in 1951 and consecrated on St. Lawrence’s Day.
+The image of all the church buildings is significantly shaped by the 800-year-old tower.
+Of particular importance is the chapel on the first floor of the tower with its 500-year-old Pietà, which comes from a small chapel in Drinhausen.
+Almost as old as the tower is the baptismal font under the organ gallery.
+It has the shape of a chalice and was made shortly after 1200 from Liège sandstone.
+In front of the church, at the entrance to the parking lot from Wallstraße, is a plaque commemorating the historic fortification (wall) of the “Freiheit” and “Veste” Asbach.
+The wall protected an area about 185 m long and 160 m wide and was partly formed as a double wall with a deep ditch.
+The origin of this wall as a Carolingian royal court is suspected between the 7th and 9th centuries.
+The path then continues to the marketplace; since 1790 Asbach has had market rights, where a market day still takes place once a month.
+Passing the “DRK Kamillus Klinik,” a hospital was first established here in 1886 at the site of the current clinic.
+The path continues to the “Mückenfeldchen,” an exploited basalt quarry that was in operation from 1901 until the beginning of World War I and, after its closure, filled with water.
+The route leads through the Asbach district of Löhe to Limbach to the chapel “St. Maria Rosenkranzkönigin,” which was consecrated in 1893.
+Continuing through the villages of Ditscheid and Sessenhausen, the route leads to Krumbach.
+In early Frankish times, the “Alte Hoff,” below the current village, was the center of an early estate with an extensive tithe district.
+Today, the village impresses with numerous old half-timbered houses.
+The path continues through the valley of the Krumbach to the Krumbach mill, first mentioned in 1817.
+From the Krumbach mill, the path leads over Schöneberg and Parscheid back to the starting point in Asbach.

 Safety instructions

-• Wear sturdy shoes and appropriate clothing that is suitable for the weather and protects you from the cold and wet or the heat and sun
+• Wear sturdy footwear and weather-appropriate, functional clothing that protects you from cold and wet conditions as well as heat and sun.

-• Please wear appropriate hiking boots along the way, which will give you sufficient grip even on slippery and steep or rocky and uneven paths.
+• Please wear suitable hiking boots on the path that provide you with sufficient support even on slippery, steep, rocky, and uneven paths.

-• If you are of the opinion that certain sections of the trail are not suitable for you, you should avoid them.
-Especially in adverse weather conditions, muddy and slippery passages can occur on near-natural paths.
+• If you believe that certain sections of the path are not passable for you, you should bypass them.
+Especially in adverse weather conditions, there can be muddy and slippery passages on natural paths.

-• Particularly in the fall, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-You have to reckon with these kinds of path impairments when you go on a hike.
+• Particularly in autumn, note that fallen leaves on the ground can conceal unevenness, roots, stones, or holes in the path.
+You should expect such path impingements when hiking.

-• Although the trail is very well marked throughout, you should always have a suitable hiking map with you for safety reasons.
+• Although the path is very well marked throughout, for safety reasons you should always carry a suitable hiking map.

 Equipment